Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - The Vikings have always covered the spread this year when underdogs by 2 points or more.

-- Minnesota's games this year have gone over the total in two out of three opportunities (66.7%).
+- Minnesota's games this year have gone over the point total two times in three opportunities (66.7%).

-- This season the Vikings rack up nine more points per game (29) than the Browns surrender (20).
+- This year the Vikings average nine more points per game (29) than the Browns surrender (20).

-- Minnesota is 2-1 against the spread and 1-2 overall in games when it scores more than 20 points.
+- Minnesota is 2-1 against the spread and 1-2 overall in games when it puts up more than 20 points.

-- Minnesota is 2-1 against the spread and 1-2 overall when the team piles up over 248.7 yards.
+- In games that Minnesota amasses more than 248.7 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Vikings have one giveaway this season, while the Browns have two takeaways.
+- This year the Vikings have one turnover, one fewer than the Browns have takeaways (2).

 Home and road insights